 View from the Belfry Tower

-There’s an exhibit inside that tells you all about the history of the tower and the dragon and the legend about the man who was breastfed by his daughter to cheat his way out of a starvation sentence.
-See the old jailor’s house on the corner with the relief above it that refers to the legend.
+Inside, there’s a small exhibit that tells you all about the tower, the dragon and the legend about the man who was breastfed by his daughter to cheat his way out of a starvation sentence.
+We also saw the old jailor’s house on the corner with the relief above it that refers to the legend.
 And, when you climb all the way to the top, you get a pretty awesome view of the city.

 Distance from last stop: 150 m (0.1 mi), a 2-minute walk